YoneRai12/ORALLMAgent2/docs/architecture.md

    optionally persist them for replay.
 2. **Collaboration** – build chat and control channels so users can comment or interrupt tasks in real time.
-3. **Multi-agent Core** – expand `AgentManager` to support communication and shared memory between agents.
+3. **Multi-agent Core & Session Management** – expand `AgentManager` and `SessionManager` for cooperative planning and persistent state.
 4. **Dashboard UI** – integrate a frontend (React/Next.js) that visualises active agents, tasks, and browser previews.
 5. **Workflow Editor** – create a node-based editor using libraries such as